 The entire area is one living breathing landmark and everywhere you look is something iconic and famous.
 You never really lose sight of the bridge for the entire tour and Alcatraz is normally somewhere in your eye-line too.

 Alcatraz, Golden Gate Bridge, San Francisco Skyline, Ghirardelli factory, Marin Highlands, Angel Island, Fort Mason, and Chrissy Fields.

 The Bay is rich with wildlife but a lot of it is not that visible, Unlike a few miles down the coast in Big Sur.
 Most of the visible animals are the big predators of the vast fish and crustation populations supported by the bay.

-Pelicans, Really Fat Seagulls, Sea lions, Dolphin, Great White Sharks…although you would be astoundingly lucky to see one!
+Pelicans, Really Fat Seagulls, Sea lions, dolphins, Great White Sharks…although you would be astoundingly lucky to see one!

-Be aware that in bad weather the trips will be cancelled.
+Be aware that in bad weather the trips will be canceled.
 There are not many cancellation days per year but you should remain flexible on your trip dates if a cruise is important to you as you don’t want to miss out due to cancellation.
-Also, a bad weather cruise isn’t a whole heap of fun.
+Also, a bad-weather cruise isn’t a whole heap of fun.